 Chiang Mai

 Aside from Bangkok, Chiang Mai is an excellent choice for modern dentistry, staffed by professional board-certified dentists.
-Because Chiang Mai has one-tenth the population of Bangkok, you rarely have to wait more than a few days for an appointment.

-While implant systems are priced similarly to those in Bangkok, patients can save money on treatment plans, consultation fees, and other pre- and post-operative examination services, as well as living expenses in the more affordable city.
+While implant systems are priced similarly to those in Bangkok, you can save money on treatment plans, consultation fees, and other pre- and post-operative examination services, as well as living expenses in the more affordable city.

 Learn More: